 (1) Subject to this Act, the relationship, and any privilege arising out of the relationship, between counsel or solicitor and client is not, and the rights of any of them are not, affected by the circumstance of a private practitioner giving his services in pursuance of this Act.

-(2) The like privileges as those that arise from the relationship of client and solicitor acting in his professional capacity and in the course of his professional employment shall arise between an applicant or assisted person and the Director or a practitioner who is a member of the staff when the Director or that practitioner practises as, or performs any of the functions of a solicitor for the applicant or assisted person in pursuance of this Act.
+(2) The like privileges as those that arise from the relationship of client and solicitor acting in his professional capacity and in the course of his professional employment shall arise between an applicant or assisted person and the Director or a legal practitioner who is a member of the staff when the Director or that legal practitioner practises as, or performs any of the functions of a solicitor for the applicant or assisted person in pursuance of this Act.

 [Section 51 amended by No. 113 of 1978 s.
-9.]
+9; No. 21 of 2008 s.
+674(25).]

 Division 6 — Legal assistance in respect of Commonwealth matters